mkrdip/related-posts-widget/readme.txt

 * Add option seperate categories if more than one is assigned
 * Add option change excerpt 'more' text.
 * Title show and link to all referenced categories
-* Placeholder in the title gets (show and link) all referenced categories
+* Additional placeholder %cat-all% gets (show and link) all referenced categories

 = 1.0.7 - June 26 2016 =
 * Show all assigned categories